Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Watching the European Tour leaderboard at work

-You should be writing that report, instead you’re tracking the progress of Robert Rock in the Italian Open.
+You should be writing that report, but instead you’re tracking the progress of Robert Rock in the Italian Open.

 Stripes on a newly mown fairway